kubernetes/community/contributors/design-proposals/local-storage-overview.md

     ```

 6. If a pod dies and is replaced by a new one that reuses existing PVCs, the pod will be placed on the same node where the corresponding PVs exist.
 Stateful Pods are expected to have a high enough priority which will result in such pods preempting other low priority pods if necessary to run on a specific node.
-7. If a new pod fails to get scheduled while attempting to reuse an old PVC, the StatefulSet controller is expected to give up on the old PVC (delete & recycle) and instead create a new PVC based on some policy.
-This is to guarantee scheduling of stateful pods.
+7. If a pod fails to get scheduled while attempting to reuse an old PVC, a controller will unbind the PVC from the PV, clean up the PV according to the reclaim policy, and reschedule the pod.
+The PVC will get rebound to a new PV.
+8. If the node gets tainted as NotReady or Unknown, the pod is evicted according to the taint's forgiveness setting.
+The pod will then fail scheduling due to the taint, and follow step 7.
-8. If a PV gets tainted as unhealthy, the StatefulSet is expected to delete pods if they cannot tolerate PV failures.
+9. If a PV becomes unhealthy, the pod is evicted by a controller, and follows step 7.
 Unhealthy PVs once released will not be added back to the cluster until the corresponding local storage device is healthy.
-9. Once Alice decides to delete the database, the PVCs are expected to get deleted by the StatefulSet.
-PVs will then get recycled and deleted, and the addon adds it back to the cluster.
+10. Once Alice decides to delete the database, the StatefulSet is destroyed, followed by the PVCs.
+The PVs will then get recycled and deleted according to the reclaim policy, and the addon adds it back to the cluster.

 ### Bob manages a distributed filesystem which needs access to all available storage on each node